Underrepresented Voices in Fairfield’s History

 Understanding Native American History in Fairfield

-In partnership with the National Park Service, the Fairfield Museum has lead an exciting research project to discover details of the Battle of Pequot Swamp (also known as Munnacommock Swamp) which occurred in 1637 in present day Southport, Connecticut.
-The battle was the last engagement of the Pequot War and was an important catalyst for English settlement of Fairfield and Southport, as well as the patent for Connecticut Colony.
+In partnership with the National Park Service, the Fairfield Museum has led an exciting research project to discover details of the Battle of Pequot Swamp (also known as Munnacommock Swamp) which occurred in 1637 in present-day Southport, Connecticut.
+The battle was the last engagement of the Pequot War and was an important catalyst for English settlement of Fairfield and Southport, as well as the patent for the Connecticut Colony.
 The project is part of the state-wide Battlefields of the Pequot War project that is identifying and preserving similar battlefields associated with the Pequot War (1636-1637) across Connecticut.

 The Mary and Eliza Freeman Center for History and Community is located in Bridgeport’s Historic South End.
 Historically “Ethiope” later “Little Liberia,” it was a seafaring community that coalesced in 1821 and comprised of free Blacks, runaway enslaved persons from southern states, and Native Americans.
 By 1853 the village’s success was such that a leading New York African American businessman constructed a four-story hotel replete with wrap-around verandas and a rooftop belvedere to overlook the harbor and Long Island Sound.
 Learn more about Mary and Eliza Freeman, businesswomen and residents of the community, who overcame significant obstacles as women of color in 19th century America.
 The Center restores, preserves, and ensures the viability of the Mary and Eliza Freeman Houses, teaches the history of Connecticut Blacks, as well as revitalizes the surrounding South End community.

 Understanding Immigration History in Fairfield

 “They have no idea what it is like to lose home at the risk of never finding home again, have your entire life split between two lands, and become the bridge between two countries.” — Rupi Kaur, Milk and Honey (2014).